chenjidong/Base/README.md

 include network(by retrofit), mvp, dataBinding, event, pickerView...

-and there will be more add later
+and there will be more added later